JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/installation/julia.md

 ![](juliainstall_2.png)

 There is no need to change the default settings.
-However, in the last window of the installer, make sure that the `Open Julia directory` option is selected
+However, in the installer's last window, make sure that the `Open Julia directory` option is selected.

 ![](juliainstall_3.png)